mrd0x/secblog/src/pages/process-injection-fundamentals/index.md

 # What is Process Injection?

 Process injection is a way of executing code inside a different process often times for either stealth & defense evasion or privilege escalation.
-Having an unknown process running on a machine might raise suspicion and can be easily detected by vigilant defenders.
-On the other hand injecting into a legitimate process makes it more difficult to detect by defender and security products due to execution being masked under a legitimate process.
+Having an unknown process running on a machine might raise suspicion and can be easily detected by a vigilant user or security team.
+On the other hand injecting into a legitimate process makes it more difficult to detect by users and security products due to execution being masked under a legitimate process.

-There are many ways of process injection, some more stealthy than others.
+There are many ways of process injection, some stealthier than others.
 A classic example of process injection is shown in the image below.

 ![Process-Injection](./process_injection.png)

 I won't be getting into the specific injection techniques in this article since there are many resources that explain them in depth.
-I've included references to good write ups on all the various injection techniques at the end of this post.
+I've included references to write ups on most injection techniques at the end of this post.

 # Windows API, Native API and Syscalls